Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Biophysiological modeling

 \subsection{Fitting of width, energy, and noise}

-We fit the estimated width, energy, and noise in 2, 1, and 8 degree polynomial functions in $v_{rest}$ and $g_{leak}$, respectively (see \cref{fig:fitting_results}).
+We fit the estimated width and energy in 2 and 1 degree polynomial functions in $v_{rest}$ and $g_{leak}$, respectively (see \cref{fig:fitting_results}).
+Additionally, the estimated noise is fitted with

+where $P_4$ denotes the degree-4 polynomial in $v_{rest}$ and $g_{leak}$, and $w_1$ and $w_2$ are the learning weights.
+Note that we additionally impose a non-negative constraint on the noise fitting parameters, further mitigating potential overfitting.
 The relative errors of these fittings are less than $2\%$.
 We select a degree 1 for energy fitting to enhance the stability of the numerical optimization in \cref{eq:numerical optimization}, owing to the linearity of the constraint, which aligns with the straight energy contour.
 The degrees for the width and noise fitting are determined based on the maximum relative error.